angrykim/agusmakmun.github.io/_posts/2018-08-09-Basic graph analytics (5).md

         - The percentage of how many transfer events occurred in the community over the same period.

    - `Withdraw ratio`

         - The percentage of how many withdraw events occurred in the community over the same period.

    - `Deposit ratio`

         - The percentage of how many deposit events occurred in the community over the same period.

    - `Payment ratio`

         - The percentage of how many payment events occurred in the community over the same period.

    - `User Grade`

-        - Light, Midieum, Heavy and so on.
+        - According to period of use, we can classify users into groups like "Light", "Midieum", and "Heavy".

 2. Whether or not the nodes has same event sequence

-3. Check the User ID's level, such as lgith, mid, heavy.

-I'm sure that you will be able to detect not only the community that carried out **"marketing fraud"**, but also set rules to enable automatic detection.**
+If you have those information, I'm sure that you will be able to detect not only the community that carried out **"marketing fraud"**, but also set rules to enable automatic detection.**